photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 - The cost savings from using slow hard disks are minimal

-Switching to SSDs usually makes a big difference, especially for write operations and when the cache is not big enough or can't be used.
+Switching to SSDs usually makes a big difference, especially for write operations and when the read cache is not big enough or can't be used.
 Never store database files on an unreliable device such as a USB flash drive or a shared network folder.

 Last but not least, database performance can be limited by your server CPU.
 While consumer NAS